capeprivacy/documentation/docs/understand/features/tokens.md

 In Cape there are two types of tokens that can be created to authenticate with different parts of Cape's architecture- user tokens and organization tokens.

 ## User Tokens
-Individual user tokens are used to identify you to the Cape Coordinator, so you can register [`DataViews`](/libraries/cape-ds/reference/#dataview), create and run Cape [`Jobs`](/libraries/cape-ds/reference/#job) and perform other necessary functions.
-See the [cape-ds Usage docs](/libraries/cape-ds/usage/login) for instructions on how to use your user token to log into the [cape-ds Python library](/libraries/cape-ds).
+Individual user tokens are used to identify you to the Cape Coordinator, so you can register [`DataViews`](/libraries/pycape/reference/#dataview), create and run Cape [`Jobs`](/libraries/pycape/reference/#job) and perform other necessary functions.
+See the [pycape Usage docs](/libraries/pycape/usage/login) for instructions on how to use your user token to log into the [pycape Python library](/libraries/pycape).

 User tokens can be generated from your _User Settings_.